 Harry is one of the leading Product Liability juniors at the Bar.
 He is ranked in Band 2 in Legal 500 where he is described as “a thorough, hardworking barrister” with a “superb intellect, [who] outshines his contemporaries.”
 He “Impresses with his intelligence, enthusiasm, diligence and manner”.

 In Chambers and Partners, he is said to “fight his corner hard” and that “he is at his best when handling cases with complex and novel legal issues.”

-Harry acts for both Claimants and Defendants and his recent clients include blue chip organisations including those in the Gas, Healthcare Equipment, and White Goods sectors.
+Harry acts for both Claimants and Defendants and his recent clients include blue chip organisations including those in the Oil, Gas, E-cigarette, Home Electronics, Healthcare Equipment, and White Goods sectors.